marcorussi/pic32_framework/README.md

  - PWM;
  - Timers management;
  - UART.

 The SAL provides useful functionalities as listed below:
  - DIO (Digital Input Output) which allows I/O management including a powerful LED illumination and blinking mechanism based on timers and PWM module, a buttons pressure and edges detection with configurable debounce time;
  - RTOS which is a simple scheduler with a configurable number of tasks and states (each state can run different tasks).
-   The switch mechanism between states is performed by an easy configurable state machine.
+   The switch mechanism between states is performed by an easy configurable state machine;
  - SYS which is the entry point of the program and includes user configuration defines and exception files.

 This framework is just at an early stage and it has not been deeeeeply tested, so please feel free to help and/or make it your own for improvements!